 5. Go for the full gastropub experience

-By adding a barbecue, pizza oven or, still better – both – to your outdoor bar area, you can recreate that authentic gastropub experience in the comfort of your back garden.
+By adding a barbecue, pizza oven or, better still, both, to your outdoor bar area, you can recreate that authentic gastropub experience in the comfort of your back garden.

-Regardless of what theme you go for, outdoor dining options are guaranteed to become a perfect match.
+Better yet, regardless of the theme you choose, outdoor dining options are guaranteed to become a perfect match.
+The same goes for the dining area.

 Want to keep it simple?
 Dive into the latest rustic outdoor bar ideas and go for a pared-down wooden picnic table and seating directly on your lawn.